mala-project/mala/_sources/usage/preprocessing.rst.txt

 In comparison to the ``Descriptor`` objects these objects are more common in workflows, as they can be used for a variety of physical calculations.
-They can also be used to parse data from ab-initio simulations E.g. a script like this:
+They can also be used to parse data from ab-initio simulations E.g. in a script like this:

       .. code-block:: python